How To Devise a Logging Strategy

 But how do you know what’s useful?

 Support logging refers to errors and info that you’d want to present to your audience (i.e. developers, users, admins, support staff or whoever).
-Your audience might want to diagnose failures, monitor progress or performance, perform auditing, or just track what‘s happened.
+Your audience might want to diagnose failures, monitor progress or performance, perform auditing, or just see what‘s happened.

 Diagnostic logging, on the other hand, refers to debug and trace messages that are primarily used by yourself as the developer and other developers picking up your code.
 It’s basically infrastructure for programmers that helps them understand what’s going on in the systems they’re building.